Business Funding Questions,

 Who pays the broker fee on a business loan?

 The lender pays the broker fee — not you.
-When your deal closes, the lender pays us a referral fee from their margin.
+When your deal closes, the lender pays us a commission from their margin.
 The rate a lender offers through a broker is typically the same as or better than going direct, because broker relationships create competition.

 Why should I use a broker instead of going directly to a lender?

-One application gives you access to 50+ competing lenders — all without a credit pull.
-Going direct to one lender means accepting whatever they offer or spending weeks applying to many lenders with multiple hard inquiries.
+One application gives you access to the right lenders — all from a single, free pre-qualification.
+Going direct to one lender means accepting whatever they offer or spending weeks applying to many lenders one by one.
 Brokers have relationships that often result in better rates and terms than going direct.

 Are merchant cash advance brokers legit?